gvwilson/sensibleadventures/nardica/nardica.md

 "But look---there she is."

 "Oh, she's tech,"
-Aunt Naggie breathed from behind them, a tray of tea and sandwiches in her hands.
+Aunt Naggie breathed reverently from behind them, a tray of tea and sandwiches in her hands.
 Iffy could only nod.
 The outline of the ship had suddenly sharpened